KOTOR-Community-Portal/mod-builds/content/k1/full_mobile.md

 These are instructions relevant to the system which you will be installing these mods on before moving them over to your device.

 It is critical to ensure that you only have **ONE** installation of KOTOR on your device before beginning.
-If you have multiple installations, or even just two executables in different locations, TSLPatcher executables which are set up to auto-detect your installation directory *will* misidentify which one is correct and install the mods wherever they please, probably spiking your whole install in the process.
+If you have multiple installations, or even just two executables in different locations, mod installers which are set up to auto-detect your installation directory *will* misidentify which one is correct and install the mods wherever they please, probably spiking your whole install in the process.
 This is particularly important for installing the mobile builds, as I imagine many users will have a PC version of the game installed on the same computer which they are using to set up the mobile builds!
 For the sake of stability: if you have a copy of KOTOR installed on your device already, compress it to an archive using a program like WinRAR or 7zip, and delete the loose files left over.
 Then, when the install process is completed, extract the archive where the previous install was located and your local game will be preserved.

 Please bear in mind that the TSLPatcher executable utilized in the installation process of many of these mods (frustratingly) does not function on multi-monitor setups.
 If you have more than one monitor on the device which you're utilizing the dummy directory to install content on, you will need to disable your second while installing the mods, but you can re-enable it once the installation process is complete.